 How does Myer compare to The Iconic for online fashion shopping?

 It’d really come down to price first.
-And then, whether you wanted the benefit of shopping at Myer (i.e. you get Myer points and can shop for other non fashion-items), or your wanted the extra delivery options from The Iconic.
+And then, whether you wanted the benefit of shopping at Myer (i.e. you get Myer points and can shop for other non fashion-items), or you wanted the extra delivery options from The Iconic.

-Those are really the main differences we saw between the two.
+Those are the main differences we saw.